 Bleeding after birth should not be treated the same as your normal period.
 Your body is at greater risk of infection and you need to monitor your blood loss.

-Your will need to wear maternity pads immediately after baby is born.
+Your will need to wear maternity pads immediately after your baby is born.
 Maternity pads are thick and can absorb the heavy flow.
-Maternity pads are large and cushioned and more comfortable on such a tender area.
+Maternity pads are large and cushioned and more comfortable in such a tender area.
 They also make it easier to see any clots you pass.

 You should change your pad every 2-3 hours or more if soaked.
 Monitor the color, volume, clots or any funny smells.
 Any concerns should be discussed with your doctor or midwife.